The German logistics group uses Méthode to coordinate operations with its 15,000 retail post offices.

 Deutsche Post were already using an EidosMedia platform for their global workforce communications and they decided to adopt a similar solution as a CMS for branch management.

 The new platform allows all types of communication with the branches to be managed from a single application space.
 All content passes through a four-step process from authoring and proofreading to validation and release, ensuring that it is correct and up-to-date.

 The publication history for all content is visible at a glance and automatic alerts inform editors when material needs to be updated or retired.
 Where different groups of branches must receive varying types of material, the platform interfaces with Deutsche Post’s CRM system to send the selected content to each outlet

-The new platform allows the partner branches to be served with a flexible programme of focused materials from printed bulletins and online training to product information and individual mailshots.
+The new hybrid CMS allows the partner branches to be served with a flexible programme of focused materials from printed bulletins and online training to product information and individual mailshots.

 The highly automated delivery programme takes takes care of routine workflow and distribution details, allowing Deutsche Post staff to concentrate on the strategic management of the network.